Canada and Britain sanction top Belarusian leaders | DW | 29.09.2020

 The sanctions apply to President Alexander Lukashenko, his son and six other senior government officials.
 UK Foreign Secretary Dominic Raab said they were introduced "to put pressure on those responsible for repression."

-Britain and Canada on Tuesday imposed sanctions on Belarusian President Alexander Lukashenko, his son and six other senior government officials following the disputed presidential election and a crackdown on protesters in Belarus.
+Britain and Canada on Tuesday imposed sanctions on Belarusian leader Alexander Lukashenko, his son and six other senior government officials following the disputed presidential election and a crackdown on protesters in Belarus.

 UK Foreign Secretary Dominic Raab said the sanctions were introduced in coordination with Canada "in a bid to uphold democratic values and put pressure on those responsible for repression."